Written by Alondra Perez. Graphic by Sophie Levy.

 Night fell on all of us as we sat around a fire, with Laura to my left, her dad to my right and the rest of the girls across from us.
 Her dad was drinking and speaking loudly.
 I remember him being generally oblivious to how much space he was taking up.
 The flames in the pit moved slowly.
 I had also been drinking so I went back into the house to use the bathroom on the 2nd floor.
 It was nice, it had purple walls.
 There was a sun pendant hanging somewhere in there, I don’t really remember.
 The lighting was warm and I was feeling myself.
 I thought me and my slick back bun were stunning.
 I marveled at myself in the mirror for some minutes before heading back outside.
 As I approached the fire, I heard Erica try, once again, to remain neutral enough to not be problematic.
 Erica is notorious for subtly distancing herself from problematic opinions without actually saying she disagrees.

-“I just think that if Black people don’t want white people to say nigga then they should not put in their songs” said Laura’s dad.
+“I just think that if Black people don’t want white people to say nigga then they should not put it in their songs” said Laura’s dad.

 I didn’t know how long before my arrival the conversation had started but I felt a collective stillness follow this statement.
 Either my friends were shocked that he said nigga or they were shocked that he said it around me.